 There is a lengthy rambling Bio at:

-The article, below, is just to explain Fleischer's Service.
+The article, below, is just to explain about Fleischer's Service.

-I put a website together for the business in November, 2013: http://fleischerelectronicsservice.com/
+I put a website together for the business: http://fleischerelectronicsservice.com/

-I have had other businesses (this is not a complete list):
+I have had various businesses (this is not a complete list):

 A charter flight company that also taught flying (Fleischer Aviation Services).